|

 in normal children is present over L3 in this child,

+suggesting caudal displacement of the spinal cord.
 One group reported a patient who had postoperative SSEP-PN

 studies that were slightly improved compared to preoperative